 The CoC Accreditation Program encourages hospitals, treatment centers, and other facilities to become CoC accredited.

-Cancer Program Standards 2012: Ensuring Patient-Centered Care establishes new requirements around patient-centered needs and expands the focus on improving the quality of care and patient outcomes.
+Cancer Program Standards (2016 Edition) outlines the standards that focus on patient-centered needs and bring an additional focus on the quality of care and outcomes.